 With new liquor control laws in 1934 Ontario introduced what became a cultural touchstone: the hotel beverage room.
 The sale of liquor and beer in government stores and authorized beer warehouses (now The Beer Store) had been lawful since 1927, but the 1934 changes permitted licensed taverns which sold full-strength beer.

-In principle this meant that a tavern had to be part of a hotel and lobby that also had a separate dining room.
-Special licensing for clubs, soldiers’ messes, trains, and steamships (on the Great Lakes) completed the system.
-Only beer and wine were sold.
-Stand-alone cocktail bars were not allowed until the end of the 1940s.
+In principle, a tavern had to be part of a hotel with a lobby and separate dining room.
+Special licensing for clubs, soldiers’ messes, trains, and steamships on the Great Lakes completed the new system.
+Beer and wine only were served.

 Note re images: The first image above was drawn from Maclean magazine’s archives, here.
 The second was drawn from the website sootoday.com.
 All intellectual property therein belongs solely to the lawful owners, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.